Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Stacey.md

 ### 2024-06-01 - Debugged subroutine and added test cases
 - Spent 30 minutes debugging subroutine and added some test cases (letter versions)

+### 2024-06-02 - Edited test cases and worked on presentation
+- Spent class period fixing/adding new test cases and worked on the explanation for flow control in the explanation